ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {:important: .important}
 {:note: .note}

-# VMWare VM On-Prem to IBM Cloud VPC VSI migration with RackWare RMM
+# VMware VM On-Prem to IBM Cloud VPC VSI migration with RackWare RMM
 {: #migrating-images-vmware-vpc}

-When embarking on a data center transformation, RackWare RMM migration solution provides a seamless virtual-to-virtual re-platforming for VMWare virtual machine (VM) to IBM Cloud virtual server instance (VSI) migration that allows you to adopt the native capabilities of IBM Cloud.
+When embarking on a data center transformation, RackWare RMM migration solution provides a seamless virtual-to-virtual re-platforming for VMware virtual machine (VM) to IBM Cloud virtual server instance (VSI) migration that allows you to adopt the native capabilities of IBM Cloud.
 Its intuitive GUI allows you to move the OS, Application, and data from VMware ESXI to IBM VPC VSI.

 In this guide, we will show you how to complete a V2V migration from Vmware in On-Prem to IBM Cloud VPC.
 It supports migrating Windows Server 2012, 2012R2, 2016, and 2019, Red Hat Enterprise Linux (RHEL), CentOS, Ubuntu, and Debian Linux operating systems.